 Fair Housing Compliance

-Your real estate agent or attorney will review inprint and online advertising to confirm that it complies with federal fair housing laws before it is published.
+Ask your real estate agent or attorney (if you have one) to review your ad.
+Make sure that it complies with federal fair housing laws before you publish it.